 Verification is the process of confirming the accuracy of certain information reported by you and your parents or spouse on the FAFSA.
 Each year approximately 30% of student applicants nationwide are randomly selected by the Federal Central Processing System for verification.
 You may also be selected by the College.
 There are four classifications of verification for which you may be selected.
 These different classifications require different types of information to be verified by the Financial Aid Office.
 If you are selected, the Financial Aid Office will identify which classification of verification that must be performed and notify you of the required documentation that you and your parents or spouse must submit to validate the information used to file the FAFSA.

-The four classifications of verification are:
+The three classifications of verification are:

 - Income Verification

 - Authentication Verification